Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Conclusions

 \section{Conclusions}

 We propose two opposite approaches for the verification of \systemc{} peripherals using modern symbolic execution tools.
 Each addresses the incompatibility between unmodified \systemc{} kernel and unmodified state-of-the-art symbolic execution differently. \crossym{} builds on the current state-of-the-art concept of using a replacement \systemc{} implementation, and is the first cross-level verification method of this kind.
 This replacement kernel supports key features of both \gls{tlm} and \gls{rtl} modelling, while being optimised for symbolic execution of peripherals in isolation. \hwklee{} (Symbolic Execution For Original SystemC) accommodates the original \systemc{} implementation by modifying the state-of-the-art symbolic execution engine KLEE~\cite{klee}.
 It leverages the \systemc{} threading behaviour~\cite{systemc} to avoid the overhead associated with verifying general multi-threaded software.
-As part of \hwklee{}, we propose the Array Minimisation technique, which reduces arrays to the entries relevant for a given expression.
+As part of \hwklee{}, we propose the Array Minimization technique, which reduces arrays to the entries relevant for a given expression.
 Independent of the tool, we address peripherals specifically by considering problems with writing symbolic values over the communication interfaces.
 We evaluated \crossym{} and \hwklee{} under three different criteria, (1) peripheral verification, (2) bug finding, and (3) performance.
 Both offered a versatile set of features effective in cross-level settings, while remaining competitive with the state-of-the-art in terms of performance.
 Our evaluation highlighted the important considerations for a comparison between \crossym{} and \hwklee{}.
 While \hwklee{} supports the unmodified \systemc{} kernel and \gls{duv}, it does generally require more memory and often more time.
-For future work, we plan to identify more appropriate search heuristics for symbolically executing hardware peripherals, and thus increase the complexity that symbolic execution of hardware can handle.
+For future work, we plan to increase the complexity that symbolic execution of SystemC modules can handle, using techniques targeting unbounded loops, similar paths, and search strategies.
+Such work, as well as considerations of the asynchronous waiting, is detrimental for scenarios involving multiple peripherals, or more complex ones.
+An additional important aspect is detecting concurrency bugs.